Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Let $p_0$ be a specialization of the (free) variables, $p$, that does not belong to one of the finitely many equivalence classes that are excluded in theorem 3.1.
 Then for each pair $(p,q) \in E(p,q)$, that are in the same equivalence class as $p_0$, there exists a rigid or a strictly solid homomorphism $h$ from one of the rigid or strictly solid limit group, $Ipr_1,\ldots,Ipr_w$, into the coefficient group $F$, that restricts to a valid proof that the given pair, $(p,q)$ is in $E(p,q)$, and so that the homomorphism $h$, and all the homomorphisms in its strictly solid family, do not factor through a free product in which $<p>$ is contained in one factor, and $<q>$ is contained in a second factor.

-Based on the existence of such a homomorphism, we have associated (in section 3) at least one uniformization limit group from the finite collection, $Unif_1,\ldots,Unif_v$, with the equivalence class of $p_0$, so that the uniformization limit group satisfies the conclusions of lemma 3.18 with respect to that equivalence class.
+Based on the existence of such a homomorphism, we have associated (in section 3) at least one uniformization limit group from the finite collection, $Unif_1,\ldots,Unif_v$, with the equivalence class of $p_0$, so that the uniformization limit group satisfies the conclusions of theorem 3.11 and lemma 3.12 with respect to that equivalence class.

-Furthermore, with the equivalence class of $p_0$, which is not one of the equivalence classes that are excluded in theorem 3.1, there is an associated Collapse uniformization limit group, $ColUnif$.
-With the graph of groups that is inherited by the (image of the) Collapse Extra limit group that is mapped into the collapse uniformization limit group, $ColUnif$, there is a pair of associated multi-graded (quotient) resolutions.
-A quotient multi-graded resolution that is associated with the vertex group of the vertex stabilized by $<p>$, and a quotient multi-graded resolution of the vertex group of the vertex stabilized by $<q>$.
-The pair of developing resolutions of these multi-graded resolutions, extends to a Duo resolution, that we denote, $DuoDevRes$, and there exists a (duo) test sequence, in a duo family of this duo resolution, that restricts to valid proofs that the corresponding specializations of the pair $(p,q)$, $(p_n,q_n)$, are in $E(p,q)$, and these specializations are in the same equivalence class as $p_0$.
+Furthermore, with the equivalence class of $p_0$, which is not one of the equivalence classes that are excluded in theorem 3.1, there is at least one associated Collapse uniformization limit group, $ColUnif$.
+With the graph of groups, $\Lambda$, that is inherited by the (image of the) Extra collapse limit group, $Extcollapse$, that is mapped into the collapse uniformization limit group, $ColUnif$, there is a finite collection of (quotient) multi-graded resolutions, one of which contains the subgroup $<q>$, and the completion that contains $<p>$ in the collapse uniformization limit group, $ColUnif$.

-To construct a predicate that defines a multi-function with the properties that are listed in the statement of theorem 4.4, i.e., to definably associate parameters with the equivalence classes of $E(p,q)$, we construct new duo limit groups that combine the (finitely many) Collapse Uniformization limit groups, $ColUnif$, with the (finitely many) duo resolutions that are associated with them, and are constructed from pairs of multi-graded developing resolutions, that are constructed from the graph of groups that is inherited by the image of the collapse extra limit groups in the corresponding collapse uniformization limit group.
-We call these new duo limit groups, $parameters$ $duo$ $limit$ $groups$.